TheNewTimeGamer/ophanim/README.md

 ophanim [directory] [deep] [action] [regex]

-Directory <string>: The directory to watch.
+Directory <!string>: The directory to watch.

 Deep <?boolean>: Whether only the given directory is checked or also its sub-directories and their files.